enowars/enowars3-service-voting/readme.md

 Users may earn some kind of points for participating.

-### Login and Registration

-Some honeypot could be funny: login by uploading some private key via a form?

 ## Planned vulnerabilites

-* Broken session management, maybe predictable session IDs, allowing anyone to become an other user
+* Predictable session IDs, allowing anyone to become an any user
-* Broken nginx config, maybe using redirections to custom error pages, allowing unintentional access to some page
+* Broken nginx config, allowing unintentional access to some log file leaking flags
-* Side channel attack using differences in respose time leaking an users login credentials or the flag directly
+* (PoC missing) Side channel attack using differences in respose time leaking an users login credentials